University of Central Florida College of Optics and Photonics: Academics

 Since its founding in 1986, CREOL has conferred a total of over 220 PhD and over 330 MS degree.
 The faculty have published 27 books and authored over 1900 journal articles which have been cited over 26,800 times.
 As of 2012, the college has 120 enrolled graduate students, 54 research scientists and postdoctoral fellows, and 51 joint, visiting, and full-time faculty.
 CREOL research activities cover all aspects of optics, photonics, and lasers.

-On March 21, 2013, the UCF Board of Trustees voted to approve a Bachelor of Science in Photonic Science and Engineering.
+On March 21, 2013, UCF's board of trustees voted to approve a Bachelor of Science in Photonic Science and Engineering.
 Until this time, the college only offered Masters and Doctoral Degrees.
 This program became possible after a collaborative effort between the College of Optics and Photonics and UCF's College of Engineering and Computer Science (CECS).
 Students who graduate with this degree are awarded a single degree from both COP and CECS and are therefore alumni of both colleges.
 While other colleges and universities offer tracks or engineering technology degrees, UCF is the only institution in the state of Florida to offer a photonics engineering bachelor's degree and one of only six in the nation.